-20.4.4.6 Test series D comprises a test and criteria concerning the propagation of a rapid deflagration of the substance as packaged for transport, as requested in box 6 of the flow chart.
+20.4.4.6 Test series D comprises a test and criteria concerning the propagation of a rapid deflagration of the substance as packaged for classification, as requested in box 6 of the flow chart.

 20.4.4.7 Test series E comprises laboratory tests and criteria concerning the determination of the effect of heating under defined confinement, as requested in boxes 7, 8, 9 and 13 of the flow chart.

-20.4.4.8 Test series F comprises laboratory tests and criteria concerning the explosive power of substances which are considered for transport in Intermediate Bulk Containers (IBCs) or tanks, or for exemption (see box 11 of the flow chart), as requested in box 12 of the flow chart.
+20.4.4.8 Test series F comprises laboratory tests and criteria concerning the explosive power of substances which are considered for containment in Intermediate Bulk Containers (IBCs) or tanks, or for exemption (see box 11 of the flow chart), as requested in box 12 of the flow chart.

-20.4.4.9 Test series G comprises tests and criteria concerning the determination of the effect of a thermal explosion of the substance as packaged for transport, as requested in box 10 of the flow chart.
+20.4.4.9 Test series G comprises tests and criteria concerning the determination of the effect of a thermal explosion of the substance as packaged for classification, as requested in box 10 of the flow chart.

 20.4.4.10 Test series H comprises tests and criteria concerning the determination of the self-accelerating decomposition temperature of organic peroxides and self-reactive, or potentially self-reactive substances.